patedetomates/bitg-node/cache-engine/cache-engine/readme.md

 #### Database
 **node-pg-migrate** package is being used for `postgresql` migrations.

-To run migrations for this project run the command underneath.
-It will create all necessary tables and handle configuration.
+Run migrations for this project with the following commands.
+It will create all necessary tables and configuration.
 ```
 npm run migrate up
 ```